Repair when Flushing

 How to fix a weak or incomplete toilet flush

-Toilets that have been in use for some time can develop a lazy or weak flush.
+Toilets that have been in use for some time can develop a lazy or weak toilet flush or just does not flush properly.
 It is quite common for minerals such as calcium and lime, along with debris particles such as rust to build up in the rim feed and jet holes of the toilet bowl.
 Over time, these deposits restrict and block water from flowing into the toilet bowl which will cause a weak or incomplete flush.

 Read below for more information on: